-NP POLICY Related NP objective/s - what the policy is aiming to achieve Implementing the policy- comment Delivery partners Measures to be used to monitor progress CLH1 Landscape Character To preserve the high- quality and accessible countryside setting of the village, open landscapes, and key views BNPC to review each planning proposal to assess conformity with policy • BNPC • WODC Assessment of applications either rejected or supported CLH2 Key Local Views To preserve the high- quality and accessible countryside setting of the village, open landscapes, and key views BNPC to review each planning proposal to assess conformity with policy • BNPC • WODC Assessment of applications either rejected or supported CLH3 Strategic Buffer Zone between Brize Norton, RAF Brize Norton and Carterton To avoid coalescence with RAF Brize Norton and Carterton BNPC to review each planning proposal to assess conformity with policy • BNPC • WODC Assessment of applications either rejected or supported CLH4 Village Character and Design To conserve and, where possible, enhance the intrinsic character of Brize Norton BNPC to review each planning proposal to assess conformity with policy • BNPC • WODC Assessment of applications either rejected or supported ENV1 Local Green Spaces To protect important green spaces from development BNPC to review each planning proposal to assess conformity with policy BNPC WODC Landowners and land managers Members of the community, incl. any wildlife monitoring groups Local health organisations Assessment of applications either rejected or supported F1 Community Facilities and Infrastructure To protect community facilities and services from unnecessary loss and encourage proposals to sustain and improve their viability BNPC to review each planning proposal to assess conformity with policy • BNPC • WODC Assessment of applications either rejected or supported SD1 Sustainable Development To support sustainable development that meets the needs of residents now and in the future BNPC to review each planning proposal to assess conformity with policy • BNPC • WODC Assessment of applications either rejected or supported
+NP POLICY Related NP objective/s - what the policy is aiming to achieve Implementing the policy- comment Delivery partners Measures to be used to monitor progress CLH1 Landscape Character To preserve the high- quality and accessible countryside setting of the village, open landscapes, and key views BNPC to review each planning proposal to assess conformity with policy • BNPC • WODC Assessment of applications either rejected or supported CLH2 Key Local Views To preserve the high- quality and accessible countryside setting of the village, open landscapes, and key views BNPC to review each planning proposal to assess conformity with policy BNPCWODC Assessment of applications either rejected or supported CLH3 Maintaining the Distinctive Setting of Brize Norton To protect the separation between Brize Norton, RAF Brize Norton, and Carterton.
+To safeguard the special qualities of the green spaces between sub-areas.
+BNPC to review each planning proposal to assess conformity with policy BNPCWODC Assessment of applications either rejected or supported CLH4 Village Character and Design To conserve and, where possible, enhance the intrinsic character of Brize Norton BNPC to review each planning proposal to assess conformity with policy BNPCWODC Assessment of applications either rejected or supported ENV1 Local Green Spaces To protect important green spaces from development BNPC to review each planning proposal to assess conformity with policy BNPC WODC Landowners and land managers Members of the community, incl. any wildlife monitoring groups Local health organisations Assessment of applications either rejected or supported F1 Community Facilities and Infrastructure To protect community facilities and services from unnecessary loss and encourage proposals to sustain and improve their viability BNPC to review each planning proposal to assess conformity with policy • BNPC • WODC Assessment of applications either rejected or supported SD 1 Sustainable Development To support sustainable development that meets the needs of residents now and in the future BNPC to review each planning proposal to assess conformity with policy • BNPC • WODC Assessment of applications either rejected or supported